 Tutoring: This program provides one-to-one tutoring/mentoring and need-based academic scholarships.
-This program also advances the main goal of the program by improving opportunities for educational success and fostering positive relationships between students and tutors.
-The program serves over 400 students (first through twelfth grades) who are living in economically disadvantaged neighborhoods more than 30 Chicago zip codes.
+This program also improves student opportunities for educational success by fostering positive relationships between students and tutors.
+The program serves over 400 students (first through twelfth grades) who are living in economically disadvantaged neighborhoods in Chicago.